Governance

 Qwelmínte Secwépemc is part of the Secwépemc Nation, but does not represent the Secwépemc Nation as a whole.
 Qwelmínte Secwépemc acts as a decentralized governance structure built upon the collaboration with and between the signatory communities and the BC Government.
 The Secwépemc Signatories’ responsibilities are in relation to collective ownership and land use, Rights and Title, and jurisdictional authority.

-The BC Government is represented at the Qwelmínte Secwépemc Government to Government table by four provincial ministries: the Ministry of Environment and Climate Change Strategies (ENV), the Ministry of Forests (MoF), the Ministry of Energy, Mines, and Low Carbon Innovation, and the Ministry of Indigenous Relations and Reconciliation (MIRR).
+The BC Government is represented at the Qwelmínte Secwépemc Government to Government table by five provincial ministries: the Ministry of Environment and Climate Change Strategies (ENV), the Ministry of Forests (MoF), the Ministry of Energy, Mines, and Low Carbon Innovation, and the Ministry of Indigenous Relations and Reconciliation (MIRR) and Ministry of Water, Lands, and Resource Stewardship (WLRS).

 Qwelmínte Secwépemc and the Province of British Columbia entered into a Letter of Commitment on March 14th, 2019.
 The Letter of Commitment followed the expiry of a Secwépemc Reconciliation Framework Agreement (SFRA) entered into in April 2013.